 - Heat a tablespoon of oil over a medium low heat and add the mustard and cumin seeds, followed by the curry leaves.
 Once they crackle, add the hing, asafoetida, turmeric and rasam powder – stir to make sure the mixture doesn’t stick.

 - Add the tomatoes and a few teaspoons of water to prevent them sticking.
-Leave to cook over a low heat until they start to lose their shape and reduce.
+Leave to cook over a low heat until the tomatoes start to lose their shape and reduce.
 Add the lentils, salt and 500ml hot water.
-Add more as the mixture cooks and thickens.
+Add a bit more water as the mixture cooks and thickens.
 (As mentioned, a thinner rasam is more authentic.)
 Add more salt if needed.